Embracing the possibilities of an open source future

 At the same time, more kinds of software are becoming open, and it is not just software related to websites.

-Conferences are now being designed around open source data centre management and open source cryptocurrency repositories.
+Conferences are now being designed around open source data center management and open source cryptocurrency repositories.

 It's often said that change is the only constant and no sector experiences change faster or more frequently than ICT.